 Family Planning Queensland t/a True Relationships & Reproductive Health (True) is positioned as the expert in reproductive and sexual health.
-It provides a wide range of clinical, counselling and educational services in partnership with stakeholders such as the Federal Government, Queensland government, hospitals, schools, charitable organisations, universities and philanthropic funds.
+It provides a wide range of clinical, counselling, and educational services in partnership with stakeholders such as the Federal Government, Queensland government, hospitals, schools, charitable organisations, universities, and philanthropic funds.

 True continues to engage with funders, clients, stakeholders and employees to seek feedback and continually improve service offerings and delivery.
-This feedback has been particularly important as True has developed a new strategic plan for 2021 - 2025 with consideration of Government priorities & policies and True's growth trajectory in bringing services closer to Queensland's geographically dispersed population.
-Whilst the overarching strategy for True remains stable, the new strategic pillars are now aligned with Queensland's Human Rights Act 2019 supporting the Queensland Government's vision for a harmonious, united and inclusive Queensland.
+This feedback has been particularly important as True has developed a new strategic plan for 2021 - 2025 with consideration of Government priorities and policies and True's growth trajectory in bringing services closer to Queensland's geographically dispersed population.

+While True's overarching strategy remains stable, our newly crafted strategic pillars align with Queensland's Human Rights Act 2019, supporting the Queensland Government's vision for a harmonious, united and inclusive Queensland.

 These strategic pillars are:

+• Ensure Availability

-- Ensure Availability - True strives to facilitate availability of all Reproductive and Sexual health clinical, education and counselling services through a highly trained workforce and the training of professional to maximise knowledge and capacity within local communities for substantial positive impact. - Foster Acceptability - True partners with Government and community stakeholders, customers and clients to codesign and develop acceptable services that continue to be respectful of diversity and inclusivity. - Maximise Accessibility - True continues to offer physically and economically accessible services to everyone through enabling technologies listening to customers and being responsive to community needs. - Promise Quality and Excellence - True maintains a commitment to quality and excellence in all service offering, continuing to deliver superior expertise and achieve accreditation in all standards. - Focus on Sustainability and Growth - True strives towards economic viability allowing the sustainable delivery of our services and supporting investment in programmes that service the community.
+True strives to facilitate availability of all Reproductive and Sexual health clinical, education and counselling services through a highly trained workforce and the training of professional to maximise knowledge and capacity within local communities for substantial positive impact.

-High level strategic goals have been developed across all the pillars and major goals include:

-- Increasing access and availability of services to 85% of Queenslanders being within one hour's drive of a True clinic - 99% client satisfaction - Ongoing accreditation across all standards, and - Maintain current and attract new funding for True's programmes
+• Foster Acceptability

+True partners with Government and community stakeholders, customers and clients to co-design and develop acceptable services that continue to be respectful of diversity and inclusivity.

+Maximise Accessibility

+True continues to offer physically and economically accessible services to everyone through enabling technologies listening to customers and being responsive to community needs.

+• Promise Quality and Excellence

+True maintains a commitment to quality and excellence in all service offering, continuing to deliver superior expertise and achieve accreditation in all standards.

+• Focus on Sustainability and Growth

+True strives towards economic viability allowing the sustainable delivery of our services and supporting investment in programmes that service the community.

+True's retained earnings has established the opportunity for the organisation to now invest in innovation and improvement projects to enhance community outcomes, ensure True's long term sustainability, and increase market reach.